Brays Oaks, Houston: Public libraries

+Effective 2023, Dr. Shannon Walker Neighborhood Library of the Houston Public Library (HPL) is the library location for Fondren Southwest.
+Its namesake is Shannon Walker.

+Originally Brays Oaks had a standalone library.
 The original 17000 sqft Frank Neighborhood Library opened in 1983.
 In 2005 about 2.5 million dollars in funds were approved to overhaul the branch.
 Shortly afterwards library officials found that the location was within a Harris County floodplain.
 Wendy Hegar, the assistant director for planning and facilities at the Houston Public Library, said that in order to keep using the original location, the library system would have had to spend millions of dollars to raise the floor of the facility by 1 ft or to build a 2 ft concrete flood wall.
 Jim Myers, the community services director of the Brays Oaks District, said that the building would have had to have been raised by 18 in in order for the library system to keep using it.
 Instead the city decided to relocate into the Brays Oaks Towers, spending around $3.9 million.
 Sandra Fernandez, a spokesperson for Houston Public Library, said that the estimated cost to build a new standalone library branch was 6 to 7 million dollars.
 The $2.5 million originally earmarked for the standalone Frank library was moved to a different project.
 The City of Houston entered into a 10-year lease to occupy space in the Brays Oaks Towers.
 By December 2009 the former Frank library facility was for sale.

+Morris Frank HPL Express Library was established in the Brays Oaks Towers.
+The branch was located in a 12000 sqft section within one half of the first floor of 10103 Fondren Road.
 HPL Express Frank was scheduled to have around half of the 90,000 items in the standalone Frank Neighborhood Library.
 The standalone Frank library had about 105,000 visitors in the fiscal year 2007.
 In the Brays Oaks Towers location, contractors rebuilt the space to prepare the housing of a library branch, adding a separate air conditioning system, additional electrical infrastructure, additional toilets, and a redesign of the layout of the space.
 Etan Mirwis, president of Houston-based property management company Rockwell Management Corp, which owns the Brays Oaks Towers complex, said that he saw the addition of the library branch as a potential for his complex, as he believed several businesses considering whether to move into the complex would view the presence of the library as a benefit.

-HPL will replace HPL Frank with a new library, which will also replace the George B. Meyer Branch, at 5505 Belrose on a 2.5 acre plot of land in Westbury.
+HPL was to replace HPL Frank with a new library, which also was to replace the George B. Meyer Branch in Meyerland, was established at 5505 Belrose on a 2.5 acre plot of land in Westbury.
+This library became the Walker Branch.